kamil20020/Students-spring-cloud_09-2024/README.md

 # Students - Spring Cloud project for learning purposes
 The app is complete with my previous assumptions.

+App can be started by running command `docker-compose up` in the `code` directory (about 14 containers).

 ## App architecture:
 <p align="center">